lingualdev/lingualdev.github.io/content/blog/validating-react-intl-applications/index.md

 }
 ```

-Once you have added the `i18n:check` command, you directly call it from the command-line, i.e. `yarn i18n:check`.
+Once you have added the `i18n:check` command, you can directly call it from the command-line, i.e. `yarn i18n:check`.

-As alternative approach you can also access the library directly via:
+As an alternative approach you can also access the library directly via:

 ```bash
 node_modules/.bin/i18n-check